kwaroran/character-card-spec-v3/concepts.md

 ## New Fields

-### license

-License field is added to the specification to store the license of the character card.
-It is a string field that contains the license of the character card. this field could be used to store license information and easily access it.

 ### assets

 Assets field is added to the specification to store the assets of the character card.
 This contains icon, background, user icon, emotion and inlay assets of the character card.